frossm/quoter/README.md

 Example:

-    java -jar quote.jar amzn msft acn ibm
+    java -jar quoter.jar amzn msft acn ibm

 ## Feedback

 This is obviously not meant to be a large financial package.
 It's just a small utility that I wanted to use to tell me if I'll ever be able to retire :-)   If you have suggestions or idea, please let me know.  quoter at fross dot org.

 ## License

 [The MIT License](https://opensource.org/licenses/MIT)

-Copyright 2019 by Michael Fross
+Copyright 2018-2020 by Michael Fross

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: